ECO-Qube/capi-gce-demo/README.md

 Allow up to 10 minutes to wait for `initialized` as explained before.
 Afterwards, install the CNI in the newly created workload cluster:

-> I had a couple of times "initialized" not set to true but after installing CNI the cluster was working... if it's initialized EVEN after 10 minutes just install the CNI.
+> I had a couple of times "initialized" not set to true but after installing CNI
+> the cluster was working... if it's not initialized EVEN after 10 minutes just
+> install the CNI.
+Be careful not to wait more than 20 minutes or
+> `Kubeadmcontolplane` will time out.

 ```
 clusterctl get kubeconfig scheduling-dev-wkld > scheduling-dev-wkld.kubeconfig